KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

   * [YouTube](https://youtu.be/KHCucwYJ8ZM)

-* Ganyu's A4 passive's vertical range is a little shorter than Venti's hold E + Zhongli stone stele visible by visual indicator.
+* Ganyu's A4 Passive's vertical range is a little shorter than Venti's hold E + Zhongli stone stele visible by visual indicator.
 (Video courtesy of pai\#3602)

   * [YouTube](https://youtu.be/EI2UEyRpj10)

-* Shenhe's A1 passive's vertical range is little shorter than Venti's hold E + Zhongli stone stele visible by visual indicator.
+* Shenhe's A1 Passive's vertical range is little shorter than Venti's hold E + Zhongli stone stele visible by visual indicator.
 (Video courtesy of pai\#3602)

   * [YouTube](https://youtu.be/86IUV8uvqPI)